-We recall the notion of Kirwan blowup as developed in \cite{KLS}.
+We recall the notion of Kirwan blowup developed in \cite{KLS}.

 Suppose that $U$ is an affine scheme with an action of a reductive group $G$.
-Let us assume that $G$ is connected, as this will be the case when we take blowups throughout.
+For now, let us assume that $G$ is connected, as this will be the case when we take blowups throughout the paper.